 Soon after, my brother and I got our hands on a VHS copy of “The Wall” via our irresponsible babysitter (one of many) that my Mom hired to watch us while she was at her second, night job.
 We had free run of the place, as our baby sitter was always inviting her gross boyfriend over and making out with him on our American Heritage-print sofa.

 I remember the first time I watched “The Wall.”
 I was just sitting there in a state of dumbfounded innocence.
 My babysitter was all: “Wait ’til you see this movie.
 It’s so crazy.
 I just remember Bob Geldof riling around on the floor.
 It seemed strange.
 I wasn’t sure why was he doing that.
 My innocence didn’t know madness yet.
 That madness with the eyebrows was more of a theatrical play.
 Background cinema.
 I was removed.
 The movie managed to scare me a little, because I didn’t quite know what was going on, but I didn’t much care.
-I must have been around 11 and the painful world of junior high school puberty and bullying hadn’t fully set in.
+I must have been around 11 years old and the painful world of junior high school puberty and bullying hadn’t fully set in.
 But I remember the first few frames.
 The pensive, opening scenes in the dark hallway.
 It was clear that this band had set out to create something beautiful and strange.
 Why was this this Pink character so tortured while this seemingly cool, rock opera bounced in our ears?
 The creepy, carton images coupled with spaced-out instrumentation.
 I couldn’t fully fall in love with the film because it was so jagged, so I just sat there and absorbed it.

 About ten years later, I was sitting in Introduction to Economics class and the room started to close in on me.
 I thought I was either dying or going crazy.
 My professor’s words melted into the ether like heavy, molten lava.
 My heart was racing and my face was hot to the touch.
 I couldn’t hear anything anymore.
 I just needed to escape.
 It wasn’t long before I found out I had experienced a panic attack.
 Overbearing financial burdens, transferring schools because of my parents’ bankruptcy and losing my childhood home all mounted on top of me.
 It all came crashing down on me and all I could do was sit in class and grit my teeth, hoping this overbearing thing would go away.
 I wanted to scream, but I couldn’t make a sound.